 During the file upload process, various errors may occur.
 For instance, the file might be too large, the file type might not be supported, or the server might be down.

-It's important to handle these errors gracefully and provide informative feedback to the user.
+Handling these errors gracefully and providing informative feedback to the user is essential.

 Let's update our handleFileUpload function to handle errors: